softwaremill/sttp/docs/how.md

 val myRequest = basicRequest.(...)
 ```

+An alternative to importing the `sttp.client._` package, is to extend the `sttp.client.SttpApi` trait.
+That way, multiple integrations can be grouped in one object, thus reducing the number of necessary imports.

 ## Send the request

 Once the request is described as a value, it can be sent.
 To send a request, you'll need to have an implicit value of type `SttpBackend` in scope.